ansible-collections/ibm_zos_core/docs/source/modules/zos_operator_action_query.rst

   filter
-    Specifies the substring or regex to match to the outstanding messages, see \ :emphasis:`use\_regex`\ .
+    Specifies the substring or regex to match to the outstanding messages, see *use_regex*.

     All special characters in a filter string that are not a regex are escaped.

     Valid Python regular expressions are supported.
-See \ `the official documentation <https://docs.python.org/library/re.html>`__\  for more information.
+See `the official documentation <https://docs.python.org/library/re.html>`_ for more information.

-    Regular expressions are compiled with the flag \ :strong:`re.DOTALL`\  which makes the \ :strong:`'.'`\  special character match any character including a newline."
+    Regular expressions are compiled with the flag **re.DOTALL** which makes the **'.'** special character match any character including a newline."

     | **required**: True
     | **type**: str

   use_regex
-    Indicates that the value for \ :emphasis:`filter`\  is a regex or a string to match.
+    Indicates that the value for *filter* is a regex or a string to match.

-    If False, the module assumes that \ :emphasis:`filter`\  is not a regex and matches the \ :emphasis:`filter`\  substring on the outstanding messages.
+    If False, the module assumes that *filter* is not a regex and matches the *filter* substring on the outstanding messages.

-    If True, the module creates a regex from the \ :emphasis:`filter`\  string and matches it to the outstanding messages.
+    If True, the module creates a regex from the *filter* string and matches it to the outstanding messages.

     | **required**: False
     | **type**: bool